littlefs-project/littlefs/README.md

 The state of the littlefs is stored in the `lfs_t` type which is left up to the user to allocate, allowing multiple filesystems to be in use simultaneously.
-With the `lfs_t` and configuration struct, a user can either format a block device or mount the filesystem.
+With the `lfs_t` and configuration struct, a user can format a block device or mount the filesystem.

 Once mounted, the littlefs provides a full set of posix-like file and directory functions, with the deviation that the allocation of filesystem structures must be provided by the user.

-An important addition is that no file updates will actually be written to disk until a sync or close is called.
+All posix operations, such as remove and rename, are atomic, even in event of power-loss.
+Additionally, no file updates are actually commited to the filesystem until sync or close is called on the file.

 ## Other notes